 How much structure is preferred.
 There are homeschoolers who set up their environment like a classroom, right down to separate desks, textbooks, and a blackboard.
 Other families rarely or never do formal lessons, but dive into research materials, community resources and opportunities for hands-on exploration whenever a new topic catches someone's interest.
 In between are homeschoolers who place varying amounts of importance on daily sit-down desk work, grades, tests, and covering topics in a particular order or time frame.

 What materials are used.
 Homeschoolers have the option to use an all-in-one curriculum, buy individual texts and workbooks from one or more publishers, or use picture books, nonfiction, and reference volumes instead.
-Most families also supplement whatever they use with alternative resources such as novels, videos, music, theater, art, hands-on activities, and more.
+Most families also supplement whatever they use with alternative resources such as novels, videos, music, theater, art, and more.

 How much teaching is done by the parent.
 Parents can and do take on all the responsibility for teaching themselves.
 But others choose to share teaching duties with other homeschooling families or pass it along to other educators.
 These can include distance learning (whether by mail, phone, or online), tutors and tutoring centers, as well as all the enrichment activities available to all children in the community, from sports teams to arts centers.
 Some private schools have also begun opening up their doors to part-time students.